zoe1890/zoezhenzhao.github.io/_pages/about.md

 - *2013.09 - 2017.07*, BA in Art Design, School of Arts, Tiangong University, Tianjin, China

 # 💻 Working Experiences
+- *2023.05 - 2024.12*, [Teaching Assistant], School of Design, Hong Kong Polytechnic University, Hong Kong
-- *2020.08 - 2020.12*, [Lecturer], Sichuan University of Media and Communications, Sichuan, China.
+- *2020.08 - 2022.12*, [Lecturer], Sichuan University of Media and Communications, Sichuan, China
-- *2020.08 - 2020.12*, [Assistant Designer], Tencent, Tianjin, China.
+- *2018.08 - 2019.08*, [Assistant Designer], Tencent, Tianjin, China

 # 🔥 News
 - *2025.10*: &nbsp;🎉 Our paper has been accepted at 11th Conferences of the International Association of Societies of Design Research (IASDR) in Taiwan.
 - *2025.10*: &nbsp;🎉 Our paper has been accepted as a poster presentation at International Conference on Human-Engaged Computing (ICHEC 2025) in Singapore.
+- *2025.08*: &nbsp;🎉 Our paper has been accepted by Health Informatic Journal.

 # 📝 Publications
 <!-- paper 1 -->